billp/TermiNetworkBackend/README.md

 ```

 ### /test_encrypt_params
-> Returns the params passed encrypted with AES256 CBC.
+> Returns the params passed encrypted with AES256 ECB.
 The key is aaaaaaaaaaaaaaaaaaaaaaabcdefg123

 #### Methods: GET|POST